ppy/osu-framework/README.md

 [osu!](https://github.com/ppy/osu) – rhythm is just a *click* away!

 <!--
 We love to see people using our framework!
-Add you project here via a PR!
+Add your project here via a PR!

 Conditions:
  - Must be a github link (ie. your project is open source)